 In each of the clipping amplifiers, the frequency response is similar to the Input Booster, tailored by two capacitors: The input series decoupling caps C12-C19 acting as a high pass filter and rolling-off the bass below some decs of Hz and the C6-C7 Miller Capacitors acting as a low pass filter shaping the high frequency response and rolling-off around 1KHz:

 In the image above, the Clipping Stage frequency response is shown.
-The red curve illustrate the output after the first clipping, with a maximum gain of 23.4 dB and band limited with two poles at 55Hz and 1.78KHz.
-The blue curve illustrate the output after the second clipping, with a maximum gain of 25.2 dB (48.6 - 23.4 = 25.2) and band limited with two poles at 94Hz and 1.17KHz.
+The red curve illustrates the output after the first clipping, with a maximum gain of 23.4 dB and band limited with two poles at 55Hz and 1.78KHz.
+The blue curve shows the output after the second clipping, with a maximum gain of 25.2 dB (48.6 - 23.4 = 25.2) and band limited with two poles at 94Hz and 1.17KHz.

-The BMP distortion is very narrow bandwidth limited, attenuating harmonics at 40dB/dec outside the pass band, and taking into consideration the Input Booster similar response which adds another two poles, all frequencies below 90Hz, and over 1.2KHz are attenuated 60dB/dec.
+The BMP distortion is very narrow bandwidth limited, attenuating harmonics at 40dB/dec outside the pass-band, and taking into consideration the Input Booster similar response which adds another two poles, all frequencies below 90Hz, and over 1.2KHz are attenuated 60dB/dec.

 The basic idea inside the Big Muff Pi is to remove the high harmonics using Miller Capacitors three times: in Q4, Q3 and Q2 around 1.2 KHzand resulting in a narrow frequency limited response that accentuates the lows and low mids, making it perfect for bass-less bands.
 It seems that getting rid of its overdriven high end is the trick to increase the sustain of the guitar.